karashiiro/xiv-resources/README.md

 [Garland Tools](https://www.garlandtools.org/)|FFXIV tools & resources.
 [Heavenswhere](http://heavenswhere.com/)|Interactive maps for Final Fantasy XIV: Shadowbringers, Stormblood and Heavensward.
 [High or Low](https://ffxiv.pf-n.co/high-or-low)|Calculator for the guessing game "High or Low" played against Tista-Bie in Eulmore.
-[Horus's FFXIV Hunt Tracker](https://horus-hunts.net/)|A Final Fantasy XIV hunt tracker that aims to provide all the information required for the hunt in one place.
 [Is FFXIV Up](https://is.xivup.com/)|FFXIV server status monitor.
 [Lalachievements](https://www.lalachievements.com)|Keep track of your progress collecting everything that can be collected in FFXIV.
 [Lodestone News](http://na.lodestonenews.com/)|Automatic Lodestone news updates for your Discord server.